vostok/website/README.md

 # Vostok

-A complete microservice toolkit for .NET developers
+*A complete microservice toolkit for .NET developers.*

 Vostok has everything .NET developers need to create distributes systems.
 It provides intra-cluster communication between microservices and collects their logs, metrics, and distributes traces out of the box.

-## Blueprint
+## How it works

 ![](blueprint.png)